matschaffer/matschaffer.com/_posts/2021-10-04-monitor-home-internet-with-elastic.md

 #### Setting up the Ookla CLI

 Installation here is easy.
 Just grab a copy from [the speedtest cli download page](https://www.speedtest.net/apps/cli) for your process (arm in my case) and untar it.
 Move the binary somewhere handy (like `/usr/local/bin`).

-One small "gotcha" is that each user has to run it once to accept the EULA which will write intto `$HOME/.config/ookla`).
+One small "gotcha" is that each user has to run it once with no args to accept the EULA which will write into `$HOME/.config/ookla`).
 No big deal for my setup, but if you have users without home directories or something, watch out for it.

 To run the speed test and get json output, you'll need a server ID.
 You can get one like this: